 Educating youth for online civic engagement

-Erica Hodgin’s Educating Youth for Online Civic and Political Dialogue: A Conceptual Framework for the Digital Age examines digital affordances, challenges, and learning opportunities for youth participation in civic dialogue.
+Erica Hodgin’s Educating Youth for Online Civic and Political Dialogue: A Conceptual Framework for the Digital Age pioneers a new framework for educators and policy-makers to nurture youth participation in digital civic engagement.

-Hodgin’s new research recognizes that digital civic participation can be shaped by such dynamics as access, literacy, technological affordances, supports gaps – and that digital civic learning opportunities needs to be equitable.
+Hodgin’s research recognizes that digital civic participation can be shaped by such dynamics as access, literacy, technological affordances – and that digital civic learning opportunities must be equitable.
 Three of the teachers in the study were involved with Educating for Democracy in the Digital Age (EDDA), a digital civics initiative enabled by the Oakland Unified Schools District (OUSD), the National Writing Project (NWP), and Mills College.
-The fourth teacher connected with the group through Youth Voices, an educational social network platform and dialogic community.
-Apart from teacher interviews, the study also employed student interviews, classroom observations, and a focus group.
+The fourth teacher connected with the group through Youth Voices, an educational social network platform and dialogic community. from teacher interviews, the study also employed student interviews, classroom observations, and a focus group.

 On analysis of the sample group’s experiences on the Youth Voices platform, the research finds five opportunities that build on each other.
 Initially, students join an online dialogic community.
 Secondly, they could safely, and meaningfully, navigate diverse perspectives and gain a multi-faceted understanding of civic issues.
 Then, students could engage in productive and respectful civic dialogue to practice meaningful conversational strategies.
 The next stage of opportunity would involve publishing and defending their reflections, and finally, leveraging media to create change.
 The research identifies the following challenges: maintaining the quality of discourse, time and space limitations, and access to digital technologies and literacies for online dialogue.
 To conclude, Hodgin discusses the implications and offers recommendations to close the support gap for productive and equitable participatory opportunities.